Lamahaf/GUI-manufacturing-management/README.md

 Please download the images in the folder for code execution.
-Otherwise, reading the **report file** would be more time-saving solution
+Otherwise, please read the **REPORT FILES** for a more thorough point of view